In this post, we explain how students in Years 9 and 10 should be approaching creative writing.

 Applying these pillars to a creative is not an innate skill.
 It is something you develop through practice.
 If you want to develop your creative writing, you need to practice these skills.
 So get writing!

 If your child is struggling with English presently, Years 9 and 10 are crucial for them to them get on top things.
-The study skills and practices that they learn now will stay with them through High School, university, and beyond.
-Developing your child’s English skills has benefits beyond the classroom and an ATAR.
 Why not see how Matrix can help your child succeed?
 Book a Free Trial Lesson now, and see why more than 4500 students attend Matrix each term.